This is a two day inter-professional course for members of cardiac surgery and critical care teams.

 “In 2003 there was a cardiac arrest on a patient 4 hours post cardiac surgery.
 Over the following four hours his chest was re-opened three times and eventually the patient was re-grafted in his ICU bed on bypass.

-We have devised a set of protocols that address the patient suffering a cardiac arrest and all common serious complications in ICU or on the ward.
+We have devised a set of protocols that address the patient suffering a cardiac arrest and all common serious complications in the ICU or on the ward.
 Our aim was to create a common language for all cardiothoracic practitioners.

-We hope this course will empower all practitioners to act with confidence to better treat our critically ill patients using well validated protocols, safely managing the patient until expert help arrives.”
+We hope this course will empower all practitioners to act with confidence to better treat our critically ill patients using well-validated protocols, safely managing the patient until expert help arrives.”

-The course is lead by Course Director Professor Brendan Madden and an expert faculty in peri-operative care of the cardiac patient, collectively delivering an enriching package of learning using a series of workshops, lectures and moulage stations.
+The course is led by Course Director Professor Brendan Madden and an expert faculty in peri-operative care of the cardiac patient, collectively delivering an enriching package of learning using a series of workshops, lectures and moulage stations.